rht-labs/enablement-docs/exercises/6-return-of-the-app-monitoring/README.md

 > Name of tool - short description and link to docs or website

 1. [Build Monitor plugin](https://wiki.jenkins.io/display/JENKINS/Build+Monitor+Plugin) - Build Monitor Plugin provides a highly visible view of the status of selected Jenkins jobs.
 It easily accommodates different computer screen sizes and is ideal as an Extreme Feedback Device to be displayed on a screen on your office wall.
 (Inspired by the no longer maintained RadiatorView plugin).
-1. [Build Fail Analyser](https://wiki.jenkins.io/display/JENKINS/Build+Failure+Analyzer) - This plugin analyzes the causes of failed builds and presents the causes on the build page.
+1. [Build Fail Analyser](https://wiki.jenkins.io/display/JENKINS/Build+Failure+Analyzer) - This plugin analyses the causes of failed builds and presents the causes on the build page.
 It does this by using a knowledge base of build failure causes that is built up from scratch.
 Saving statistics about failure causes is also possible.
 1. [Pipeline Aggregator View](https://wiki.jenkins.io/display/JENKINS/Pipeline+Aggregator+View) - Allows the users to view the history of their pipelines with stage information (failed/In Progress/Passed) and the changes monitored)

 ## Big Picture